NTNUSecurity/2021-cockpit-suricata/README.md

 # cockpit-suricata

-This is a bachelor project started by four student from NTNU.
+This is a bachelor project started by four students from NTNU.

 The objective of this project is to develop a module for Cockpit to further simplify the administration of Suricata IDS.